feathr-ai/feathr/docs/how-to-guides/feathr-configuration-and-env.md

 1. If the key is set in the environment variable, Feathr will use the value of that environment variable
 2. If it's not set in the environment, then a value is retrieved from the feathr_config.yaml file with the same config key.
-3. If it's not available in the feathr_config.yaml file, Feathr will try to reterive the value from a key vault service.
+3. If it's not available in the feathr_config.yaml file, Feathr will try to retrieve the value from a key vault service.
 Currently only Azure Key Vault is supported.

 # A list of environment variables that Feathr uses